Kathy McGuiness: Delaware state auditor

-Corruption charges, convictions, and resignation
+Corruption convictions and resignation

-On October 11, 2021, McGuiness was indicted on two felony charges and several misdemeanor charges alleging that she paid her daughter and her daughter's friend nearly $30,000 from the state for jobs they did not work, orchestrated no-bid contracts for former campaign consultants while avoiding reporting requirements, and engaged in email surveillance and other intimidation of employees who became aware of her misconduct, among other charges.
-Her attorney released a statement saying that she is "absolutely innocent of these charges", and the next day, she turned herself in and pleaded not guilty to all the charges.
+On October 11, 2021, McGuiness was indicted on two felony charges and several misdemeanor charges that she paid her daughter and her daughter's friend nearly $30,000 from the state for jobs they did not work, orchestrated no-bid contracts for former campaign consultants while avoiding reporting requirements, and engaged in email surveillance and other intimidation of employees who became aware of her misconduct, among other charges.
+The next day, she turned herself in and pleaded not guilty to all the charges.

-On July 1, 2022, McGuiness was found guilty of conflict of interest, structuring, and official misconduct.
-She was found not guilty of felony theft and intimidation.
+On July 1, 2022, McGuiness was found guilty of conflict of interest, structuring, and official misconduct and not guilty of felony theft and intimidation.
 She faced up to 1 year in prison, but had a presumptive sentence of probation.

-On August 31, 2022, a judge overturned McGuiness's structuring conviction, but upheld her convictions of conflict of interest and official misconduct.
+On August 31, 2022, the judge overturned McGuiness's structuring conviction but upheld her convictions of conflict of interest and official misconduct.
 Her request for a new trial was denied.

-On October 19, 2022, McGuiness was sentenced to one year of probation, 500 hours of community service, and was given a $10,000 fine for conflict of interest and official misconduct.
-Later that day, she resigned from her position as Auditor.
-Carney was responsible for selecting McGuiness's successor.
-He chose Dennis Greenhouse, who previously served as Auditor from 1983 to 1989.
+On October 19, 2022, McGuiness was sentenced to one year of probation and 500 hours of community service and was given a $10,000 fine for conflict of interest and official misconduct.
+Later that day, she resigned from her position as auditor.
+Governor John Carney chose Dennis Greenhouse as McGuiness's successor.
+Greenhouse had previously served as auditor from 1983 to 1989.
+Her conviction for official misconduct was vacated in February 2024 by the Delaware Supreme Court, which also upheld the misdemeanor conflict of interest conviction, finding that McGuiness had received a "fair trial".
+Delaware Attorney General Kathy Jennings declined to retry McGuiness on the misconduct charges.

+2024 campaign

+In May 2024, McGuiness announced she was running for the Delaware House of Representatives in the 14th district.
+She was endorsed by former Delaware House Speaker Peter Schwartzkopf, her longtime friend who has represented the 14th district since 2002 but declined to run for reelection.
+She lost the election with 26.9% of the vote, coming in third after Marty Rendon with 31.8% and Claire Snyder-Hall with 41.2%.